danrongLi/danrongLi.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm a first year Ph.D student at [Penn State University](https://www.eecs.psu.edu) in Computer Science and Engineering.
+Hi, I'm a first year Ph.D. student at [Penn State University](https://www.eecs.psu.edu) in Computer Science and Engineering.